pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/Edit & customize.md

 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_5.jpg)
 <br>

 ### 2)	The “fid” column corresponds to the “HUC_ID” on the excel spreadsheet, as such you can change it to match names.
 To do that, on the top ribbon click on the “Toolbox” icon (wrench).
-In the processing tool window (that pops up on the left), locate the “Reactor fields” and then double click on the “Field name” to be changed (e.g., fid to HUC_ID).
+In the processing tool window (that pops up on the right), locate the “Reactor fields” and then double click on the “Field name” to be changed (e.g., fid to HUC_ID).
 ![alt text](https://github.com/pgonzaleze/Working-with-a-geopackage-.gpkg-in-QGIS/blob/main/GPKG/figure_6.jpg)
 <br>